Editorial guide

 Reliably curbside-recyclable everywhere

 The most-recycled plastic in the U.S. by volume.
-Used for soda + water bottles, peanut-butter jars, salad-dressing bottles, polyester clothing fibers.
-Empty + rinse before bin.
-Don't crush flat — modern optical sorters identify by 3D shape; flat bottles get mis-sorted as paper.
+Used for soda and water bottles, peanut-butter jars, salad-dressing bottles, and polyester clothing fibers.
+Empty and rinse before binning.
+Do not crush flat.
+Modern optical sorters identify by 3D shape, and flat bottles get mis-sorted as paper.

 HDPE — High-Density Polyethylene